Yokosuka Naval Arsenal: History

 Arthur Busch was also the man responsible for building the United States Navy's first submarine some five or so years before this time for the Holland Torpedo Boat Company.
 This particular craft was named the USS Holland (SS-1) and was America's first commissioned craft of this type.
 Two additional Holland-designed submarines were built for Japan by 1906 "under contract" and a licensing "agreement" with Holland's company back in 1905.
 These pioneering submarines progressively got larger and larger as time went on, climaxing (in size) by the end of the Cold War.
 In 1909, Japan's first domestically designed and produced battleship, Satsuma, was launched.

 Yokosuka became one of the main shipyards of the Imperial Japanese Navy in the 20th century, building numerous battleships such as Yamashiro, and aircraft carriers such as Hiryū and Shōkaku.
 Naval aircraft were designed at the nearby Yokosuka Naval Air Technical Arsenal.

 During the Pacific War, the Yokosuka Naval Arsenal was attacked by one bomber during the Doolittle Raid on 18 April 1942 and by a large force of carrier aircraft during the Attack on Yokosuka on 18 July 1945.
 The facilities were seized by Allied forces at the end of World War II, and on 15 October 1945 the Yokosuka Naval Arsenal was officially abolished.

-However, the facilities continued to be used in the post-World War II period, by the U.S. Navy as the Yokosuka Ship Repair Facility and its former property is now under the control of the U.S. Fleet Activities Yokosuka.
+The facilities were used after World War II by the U.S. Navy as the Yokosuka Ship Repair Facility, and its former property is now under the control of the U.S. Fleet Activities Yokosuka.

 A steam hammer from the former Yokosuka Naval Arsenal is on display at the Verny Commemorative Museum in Yokosuka.